We hear it every day.

 Catechins in tea are strong antibacterial and antiviral agents; in some studies tea has been shown to inhibit the spread of many diseases, from influenza to cancer.

 Theanine, an amino acid found in tea leaves, is thought to provide a relaxing and tranquilizing effect.
+This effect is even more pronounced when jasmine blossoms are added, making green jasmine and white jasmine teas especially good for relaxation and possibly helping prevent depression.

 Tea may increase the metabolism; the polyphenol found in tea is said to increase levels of fat oxidation and the rate at which your body turns food into calories.